 Are face-covering required in the City of Carpinteria?

-A statewide face covering order requires all individuals age 2 and over to wear face coverings within businesses and outdoors when social distancing measures are difficult to maintain.
+A statewide face covering order requires all individuals age 2 and over to wear face coverings within businesses and outdoors at all times when social distancing is difficult to maintain.
 Additional details are available HERE.
 Free face coverings can be obtained at the Santa Barbara County Administration building lobby (105 E. Anapamu St., Santa Barbara) and at the Santa Barbara Health Care Center (345 Camino del Remedio, Santa Barbara).

 What parking restrictions are in place now?